lokifenrisulfr/Ilianne-s-Law/README.md

 # Ilianne-s-Law
 low-ℓ anomalies

+           4/2/25 - i will open a folder with some of my work looking further into this.
+There were some helpful people on reddit and their suggestions should be shown and addressed.
 The model fits low-ℓ anomalies like the “Axis of Evil” without requiring inflation

 It uses a tunable recursive modulation function